How to Set Better Meeting Agendas

 Transcript

 Here’s a question I was specifically asked to address.
-And hey, if you’ve ever got any questions that you want answered or specific pain points in your business, please do send me an email, send us through a request and we’ll cover it in a Blackboard Fridays episode.
+(Side note: If you’ve ever got any questions that you want answered or specific pain points in your business, please do send me an email, and we’ll cover it in a Blackboard Fridays episode.)

 This question was how to set better agendas for the meetings that I’m running with my team.
 Now, you may recognize this diagram here on the left.
 This is from episode 28, it’s the momentum meeting process.
 It’s designed to help you run more efficient, more energized meetings to get much better outcomes as a result.

-Is this a discussion that we need to have or is this a decision that we need to make?
-Is this a thinking analytical task for the agenda or is this more of a feeling, people sharing how they feel about a topic or we need to talk about it in that space?
+Is this a discussion that we need to have?
+Or is this a decision that we need to make?
+Is this a thinking analytical task for the agenda or is this more of a feeling?
+Are people going to be sharing how they feel about a topic?
 And is this about asking the group in the meeting what they think or feel or is this about telling them something?

 Or worse still, we don’t have clarity between some of these distinctions.
 I’m running the meeting and I want a decision, but everyone else thinks we’re just here to have a chat and have a nice discussion, so they go down that path and I leave the meeting feeling unsatisfied.
 If you’re not clear when somebody puts an item on the agenda about where it fits into those, ask the follow-up question.

 Where do I see meetings go wrong as a result of the agenda?
-Often, too much big picture and too much discussion, not enough specific, not enough decision.
+Often, there’s too much big picture discussion without enough specifics or decisions made.
 It’s a nice chat, but nothing actually gets resolved.
 You end up having those meetings to plan meetings to have another meeting because nothing actually comes out of the meeting that you set.

 Get to specifics, ask a question and I’ve even said in the past that having a question mark agenda where every item has to end in a question, is a great way to make sure that you do get solutions and agreements when you’re going through the process.